Return to Index

 Drug Testing in Schools

-Drug testing is also becoming more common in schools.
-Some private schools use drug testing as a prerequisite for admittance or for participation in athletics or extracurricular activities.
+Drug testing is also becoming more common in schools that have students who participate in extracurricular activities.

 What Are They Testing For?